 some metals are prone to developing a patina that may change their original

 - Solid surface: Made from the same durable material as solid-surface countertops, these sinks come in a wide array of colors and patterns and may even be made to look like stone, such as granite.
 They are easy to clean and can be repaired if they become scratched.
-While they can be matched to most countertop materials, many people choose to pair solid-surface sinks and vanity tops.
+While they can be matched to most countertop materials, many people choose to pair solid-surface sinks with vanity tops made from the same material.

 Undermount Sink Buying Considerations